 - Anxiety and depression

-Retina tests- Because raised intracranial pressure worsens vision, a comprehensive eye exam is critical.
+- Retina tests: Because raised intracranial pressure can have a detrimental affect on vision, a comprehensive eye exam is critical.
 A specialist can first perform a test of your visual fields.
-More intensive procedures may uncover the growth of the optic nerve at the rear of your eyes.
+More intensive procedures may uncover swelling of the optic nerve at the rear of your eyes.
 This anomaly is known as papilledema.

-Liquid seepage may provide prompt alleviation for some patients.
+CSF drainage may provide prompt relief for some patients.
 However, this alleviation from cerebral pain and discomfort is only temporary.
 It is also important to remember that vision issues, and increased pressure, are not definitive proof of pseudotumor cerebri.

-How Can I Get Disability For Pseudotumor Cerebri?
+How Can I Get Disability Benefits for Pseudotumor Cerebri?

-According to federal laws, people who have any kind of disability and are unable to work, may be able to get benefits.
-There are various programs available that help patients who qualify with different types of disability.
+Under federal law, people who have a disability and are unable to work, may be able to get benefits.
+There are various governmental programs available that can help individuals who qualify with different types of disability.

-To acquire Social Security Disability Pseudotumor Cerebri benefits, an applicant must meet federal disability criteria.
-The Social Security Administration (SSA) ‘blue book’ has all the details about these eligibility criteria.
+To qualify for disability benefits for pseudotumor cerebri, an applicant must meet specific disability criteria.
+The Social Security Administration (SSA) Blue Book has all the details about these eligibility criteria.

-In order to get benefits for Pseudotumor Cerebri Disability, you must prove the severity of the condition.
-You may be able to get benefits for Pseudotumor Cerebri if your vision loss is equal to or more than 20/200.
-You can qualify under the blue book Section 2.02 – Loss of Visual Acuity or Section 2.04 – Loss of Visual Efficiency.
+To get pseudotumor cerebri disability benefits, you must prove the severity and duration of symptoms, as well as the inefficacy of treatments.
+You may be able to get benefits for pseudotumor cerebri if your vision is 20/200 or poorer.
+You can qualify under Blue Book Section 2.02 – Loss of Visual Acuity or 2.04 – Loss of Visual Efficiency.

 The SSA will evaluate your transferrable skills, work experience, age, and educational background.
 If the SSA finds that you cannot return to your previous job or other work, it may approve you for benefits.

+Even if you do not meet the specified criteria, you may still be able to claim disability benefits through a medical-vocational allowance.
 With a medical-vocational allowance, your residual functional capacity (RFC) is also critical.
-This calculation is used to apply for the Disability Benefits Pseudotumor Cerebri patients need.
-Your RFC shows your restrictions and limitations due to the condition.
+This calculation shows your restrictions and limitations due to the condition.

 You should always consult with your primary care physician and other doctors.
-Specialists can help you determine if you are suffering from Pseudotumor Cerebri.
+Specialists can help you determine whether you are suffering from pseudotumor cerebri.
 In many cases, a specialist can also detect underlying conditions.
 You may also be able to get similar conditions ruled out.